BeekeepingRunner/BullsAndCows/README.md

 User is notified about the number of bulls and cows in his guess and plays until there are 4 bulls in a guess (the guess is correct).

+Game has been extended with a version with letters instead of digits.
+Rules stay the same.